Everything You Need to Know About an Auto Accident Lawsuit

 - A civil or mechanical engineer to discuss how vehicular malfunction or geographical features impacted the accident

 What Mistakes Should You Avoid During an Auto Accident Claim?

 - Insurance adjusters will investigate your online presence, including blogs and social media, to investigate the extent of your injuries.
 Don’t post anything that would indicate your damages are not equal to your claim.

 - Don’t sign a settlement before full recovery.
 An insurance company’s first priority is paying you the least amount available.

 - Don’t miss your doctor’s appointments.
 This could discredit the severity of your injuries.

 Bachus & Schanker, LLC are happy to discuss your case and options at no charge to you.
-Contact one of our experienced Denver car accident attorneys today to schedule your free consultation.
+Contact one of our experienced car accident attorneys today to schedule your free consultation.